karayabin/universe-snapshot/universe/Ling/Light_BreezeGenerator/personal/mydoc/pages/ling-breeze-generator.md

                         # Used mainly for debugging purposes, in production you probably should set this to false
                         # The default value is false
                         overwriteExisting: true
+                        # The custom prefix (see the "adding custom methods" section for more details)
+                        customPrefix: Custom

+                        # Whether to use the micro-permission checking.
+                        # The default setting is false.
+                        useMicroPermission: false

+                        # The name of the plugin handling the micro-permission (if useMicroPermission is true)
+                        microPermissionPluginName: Light_Kit_Admin

+                        # Describes which tables to generate the items from
                         generate:
                             prefix: lud